fpfernandes/exploratorytesting/README.md

 - Severity
 - Status
 - Screenshots/Attachments
 This project was done in June/2024, so the defects found are expected to be fixed.
-This link has all the video reproductions of the defects on the date of the project:
+This link has all the video reproductions of the defects on the date of the project: [Visit Link](https://drive.google.com/drive/folders/1SwrkXnmdU-8a4mHVKeWK4VPgu9mSKXw8?usp=sharing)

 ### Defect reports on the Zephyr Scale: